 Prior to South Carolina, Potosnak was the top assistant at Furman for eight years from 1997-2005.
 His recruiting efforts landed six All-Southern Conference performers, including 2005 SoCon Freshman-of-the-Year Quan Prowell.
 The Paladins made their first SoCon Championship game appearance since 1980 in 2002 with Potosnak assisting.

 A renowned recruiter throughout the United States, he has concentrated efforts internationally where he recruited Brazilian guard Guilherme Da Luz, French forward Karim Souchu and Senegalese forward Malaye Ndoye, who were All-Southern Conference selections at Furman.

-He began his coaching career as a graduate assistant to Odom at Wake Forest for two seasons from 1990-92.
-The Demon Deacons made consecutive NCAA Tournament appearances with teams that featured future NBA players Randolph Childress, Rodney Rogers, Chris King and Anthony Tucker.
+Potosnak made his way to Furman after he served as an assistant at The Citadel for five years (1992-97).
+He began his coaching career as a graduate assistant to Odom at Wake Forest for two seasons from 1990-92, helping the Demon Deacons to consecutive NCAA Tournament appearances with teams that featured future NBA players Randolph Childress, Rodney Rogers, Chris King and Anthony Tucker.

 The New Kensington, Pa., native has extensive experience as a working camps and clinics both domestically and internationally.
 He was a longtime coach at the Five-Star Basketball Camp and operator of offseason professional player development workouts in Atlanta.
 His expertise in the game has taken him throughout Europe and Asia.